KINGS OF THE ACHAEMENID PERSIAN EMPIRE (550–330 B.C.)

 According to a semi-mythical story retold by Herodotus Cyrus had an Oedipus-like childhood.
 He was condemned to exposure as a baby but returned as a young man to seek revenge against all those who wronged him.
 Cyrus the Great conquered Babylonia, defeating the declining Neo-Babylonians with relative ease, released the Jews from captivity, and slowly expanded westward across Asia Minor.
 The Persian and Medes warriors under his command were skilled charioteers and fighters.
 They carried out light, hide-covered shields and fought with bows and arrows.
 They relied on speed, quick attacks and luring armed opponents within range of their arrow attacks.

 Cyrus the Great won Assyria by defeating the Medes.
 He conquered Lydia, ruled by King Croesus, in 546 B.C.
 This gave him possession of much of Asia Minor.
 Babylon was ruled by the Chaldean Empire, who had enslaved the Jews.
 The Chaldeans gave up Babylon without a fight in 539 B.C.
-Cyrus thus claimed ancient city and acquired Palestine.
-He allowed the Jews to return their homeland and rebuild their temple.
+Cyrus thus claimed the ancient city and acquired Palestine.
+He allowed the Jews to return to their homeland and rebuild their temple.
 With his empire in the Middle East secure, Cyrus the Great turned his attention to the east.
 He extended the border of his empire into India.
 Among the early kingdoms to fall was exotic Massagetae, which did not have much experience with wine and were easily subdued after they were all gotten drunk.
 Over the next 60 years, Cyrus and his successors Cambyses (ruled 530-522 B.C.) and Darius I swept north, east and west to expand the Persian Empire.
 Cambyses was Cyrus’s son.
 He captured weak Egypt in short campaign and was regarded a cruel tyrant.
 See Egyptians

 Cambyses II: the Persian Conqueror of Egypt